-Back to basics – Section two: SEO benefits
+Back to Basics – Great Product Content Section Two: SEO Benefits

 SEO also plays an important role in producing great product content.
-Without SEO practices, your well-written content may not be seen.
+Without mastering the basics of SEO and following best practices to get your product pages ranking in the long term, your well-written content may not be seen.
 Plus, relying on manufacturer content presents duplication issues.
 Optimising every single description and making them unique will improve site visibility and leads to greater ROI.

 RANKING FOR KEYWORDS